ny-haritina10/Accounting-App/_prompts/backend_instructions.md

 - Add a **brief summary** at the end explaining what you have done.
 - Avoid writing long explanations.
 - If you make assumptions due to missing information, **briefly mention them in the summary**.
+- When writing docs in markdown format, return it raw markdown format

 ## Naming & Language Rules